 Recently, millennials—those born roughly between 1982 and 2000—surpassed Generation X to comprise the largest percentage of the workforce at 35%.
 Generation X makes up 34%, boomers are 29%, and the silent generation are 2% of the working population.

-At more than 80 million strong, millennials — those born roughly between 1982 and 2000 — are a true force to be reckoned with in the workplace.
+At more than 80 million strong, millennials are a true force to be reckoned with in the workplace.
 Like every “next generation,” millennials often feel misunderstood, which can lead to lower productivity, or even disengagement.
 Studies predict millennials will be the highest achieving generation to date.
 To better connect with this powerful segment of the workforce, leaders must understand who they are and how to draw on their unique talents.

 Like any generation, there are certain cultural experiences that affect the way millennials see the world.
 Baby Boomers grew up with The Brady Bunch and having to get off the couch to change the channel.
 Millennials remember watching Full House and Home Improvement; most recall vividly when they got their first cell phone.

 There are a variety of characteristics that can help you easily identify a millennial.
 Their generation is one of selectivity, choices, technology, and team work.
-Millennials grew up in an era with hundreds of television channels, boxes of crayons with 96 colors and now multi-colored iPods and cell phone cases.
+Millennials grew up in an era with hundreds of television channels, boxes of crayons with 96 colors and now multi-colored iPhones and laptops.

 Based on the knowledge of what makes a millennial “tick,” leaders need to understand the three main characteristics that shape their approach to the workplace.

-- Along with being tech savvy, millennials are great multi-taskers.
-They often have four screens open while working on multiple projects.
+3. Along with being tech savvy, millennials are great multi-taskers.
+They often have several screens open while working on multiple projects.
 Knowing that millennials are comfortable with multi-tasking, leaders should know that this skill-set makes them flexible team members that can successfully handle several tasks at a time.